MoranCoder95/SoEval/README.md

 ## Overview

 This repository hosts the code and resources for the "Are LLMs Good at Structured Outputs?
-A Benchmark for Evaluating Structured Output Capabilities in LLMs" project.
+A Benchmark for Evaluating Structured Output Capabilities in LLMs" paper.
 Our work introduces a novel benchmark aimed at assessing LLMs' ability to produce structured outputs, such as lists, JSON, and XML.
 This evaluation is crucial for applications requiring structured data processing and offers insights into the practical usability of LLMs in various domains.

 ## Highlights